Who We Are

 Guidelines for Letters to the Editor of The ASHA Leader

-To give more members an opportunity to voice their opinions or concerns, letters should not exceed 250 words and references should be embedded in the text.
-(Reference lists appended to a letter will not be included in the print Leader, but will be published with the letter in The ASHA Leader Online.)
+To give more members an opportunity to voice their opinions or concerns, letters should not exceed 250 words.
+(Parenthetical citations and reference lists will not be included in letters; if you need to refer to a specific research article, please provide a website link for it within the text of your letter and spell out the name of the first author.)
 Letters beyond two per year by the same author will have lower priority for publication.

 Opinions expressed are those of the writer.
 Publication of a letter does not imply ASHA's endorsement of the author's views.
 Letters become the property of ASHA and may be edited or abridged.
 Letters that attack, ridicule, denounce, impugn a person's character, or impute immoral or dishonorable attributes to members on the basis of race or ethnicity, gender, age, religion, national origin, disability, or sexual orientation will not be published.
 Letters must be original; The ASHA Leader will not knowingly publish letters that have appeared in other publications.

-Submit your letter online, by e-mail to email@example.com, or send letters to:
+Submit your letter by email to email@example.com or send letters to:

 The ASHA Leader